awslabs/ec2-spot-labs/ec2-spot-interruption-logging-insights/README.md

 This is a sample solution for logging instance details in response to EC2 Spot Instance Interruption Warnings and analyzing them with CloudWatch Log Insights.

 Using CloudWatch Events, an event rule subscribes to EC2 Spot Instance Interruption Warnings, and triggers a Lambda function which collects details about the instance being interrupted and logs that information to a CloudWatch Logs Group.
 The solution can be configured to log any details you require about your instance, and by default logs InstanceId, InstanceType and all Tags.
-This information can then be used to develop visualizions with CloudWatch Logs Insights.
+This information can then be used to develop visualizations with CloudWatch Logs Insights.

 ## Overview